Riverside Theatres Parramatta

 Riverside Theatres is a multi-venue performing arts centre located in the CBD of Parramatta in the western suburbs of Sydney, New South Wales, Australia.

-Opened in 1988, its venues include the 761-seat proscenium arch Riverside Theatre, the 213-seat Lennox Theatre, and the 88-seat Raffety's Theatre.
-The proscenium arch's architectural design is inspired from the common European Opera House concept which lends an intimate and live performance space.
+Opened in 1988, its venues include the 761-seat proscenium arch Riverside Theatre, the 213-seat Lennox Theatre, and the 88-seat Rafferty's Theatre.
+The proscenium arch's architectural design is inspired by the common European Opera House concept, which lends an intimate and live performance space.
 It is considered to be an A Reserve house, which implies that the sight-lines are perfect for most seats and a standard ticket price is applicable to the entire house at the Hirer's discretion.

 The National Theatre of Parramatta is a resident theatre company.
 Other regular companies and productions that perform there include Packemin Productions, Sydney Theatre Company, Sport For Jove, The Premier State Ballet, Cumberland Gang Show and Pacific Opera.

+History

+The Riverside Theatres building is on a plot of land called "Prince Alfred Square" and was built where a public bathing building once was.
+The land was originally home to the Burramattagal Aboriginal people.

+The 1970s saw proposals to construct a cultural centre in Parramatta, however this was not acted upon.
+In 1983, the Commonwealth and state governments recognised a need to build a new cultural centre in Parramatta and so they jointly committed six million dollars.

+In 2023, funding was allocated for an upgrade to the existing Riverside Theatres building.
+In 2024, a design was chosen.
+Work will commence in late 2025 and is projected to be complete by 2028.